sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     > - Add all the needed Workflow Management roles collections to your user.

-These steps complete the setup of the workflow management services in your trial account.
-In the next tutorial, you will access the sample content of these different services, set them up in your account and then run to get an integrated experience.
+These steps complete the setup of the Workflow Management in your trial account.
+In the next tutorial, you will access the sample content of these different capabilities, set them up in your account and then run to get an integrated experience.

 [VALIDATE_1]
 [ACCORDION-END]